 This annual report consists of a series of financial statements.
-The Statement of Net Position and the Statement of Activities (on pages 10-12) provide information about the activities of the Township as a whole and present a longer-term view of the Township's finances.
+The Statement of Net Position and the Statement of Activities provide information about the activities of the Township as a whole and present a longer-term view of the Township's finances.
 The government-wide financial statements provide readers with a broad overview of the Township's finances, in a matter similar to a private-sector business.
-Fund financial statements begin on page 13.
 For governmental activities, these statements tell how these services were financed in the short term as well as what remains for future spending.
 Fund financial statements also report the Township's operations in more detail than the government-wide statements by providing information about the Township's most significant funds.